elizazaroff/RNA-Seq-project/README.md

 Analysis goals:

 Data files: I'll be analyzing the WTC2_1.fq.gz and WTC2_2.fq.gz read pair.
+I'll be using NCBI's reference genome sequence and gtf annotation file for Candida albicans (GCF_000182965.3).